Free Settler or Felon

 Prisoners and passengers of the Mary identified in the Hunter Valley region

-Prisoners transported on the Mary came from counties throughout Ireland - Armagh, Clare, Donegal, Drogheda, Galway, Kildare, Leitrim, Waterford, Wexford, Westmeath, Cork and Dublin.
+The prisoners came from counties throughout Ireland - Armagh, Clare, Donegal, Drogheda, Galway, Kildare, Leitrim, Waterford, Wexford, Westmeath, Cork and Dublin.
 Most gave their occupation as labourer.
 There were also servants, stable boys, errand boys, grooms, clerks, grooms, blacksmiths brassfounders and coachmen.
 They were transferred from country gaols to Cork to await transportation.

 There was an epidemic of typhus in Ireland in 1816 - 1819 during which time many thousands of people perished.
 Doctors did not know at the time that typhus was spread by lice, however they knew the importance of cleanliness and ventilation.[2]